Frequently Asked Questions About Skyla®

-Non-clinical testing has demonstrated that Skyla is MR Conditional.
-Skyla can be safely scanned only under specific conditions:
+Non-clinical testing has demonstrated that Skyla is MR conditional.
+A patient with Skyla can be safely scanned in an MR system meeting the following conditions:

-• Static magnetic field of 3 Tesla or less
+• Static magnetic field of 3.0 T or less

 Inform the patient that Skyla can be safely scanned with MRI only under specific conditions.
 Instruct patients who will have an MRI to tell their doctor that they have Skyla.
 This information is included on the Follow-Up Reminder Card.

 Yes.
 The components of Skyla, including its packaging, are not manufactured using natural rubber latex.

 What are the dimensions of Skyla and its inserter?